Associate of Applied Science Degree

 Curriculum Total Credits: 63 (2016-2017 Academic Year)

 This program is designed to offer aviation subjects related to professional piloting.
 Each student who successfully completes the program will have obtained a minimum of a commercial pilot certificate with a multi-engine land and instrument rating.
-The student will obtain flight instruction from the one of the College’s approved fixed-based operators, who is also FAA and VA approved providers.
+The student will obtain flight instruction from one of the College’s approved fixed-based operators, who is also an FAA approved provider.
 Airplane fees and flight fees for pilot courses are in addition to tuition costs.

 Prerequisites to entering the program include a second- class medical certificate and no speech impediments (a first class medical certificate is encouraged).
 A person with a waiver for a medical certificate is required to consult with the Aviation Department.

 Professional Pilot students completing the associate degree at CCBC are required to have the following FAA flight certifications:

 - Commercial Pilot Certificate